MrPotatoManLol/QLRC-Stuff/General/Departments/Hostile/Hostile Forces.md

 **Description:** The Hostile Forces is a hostile Group of Interest to the corporation.
 The group's origin and true name are unknown, resulting in their designation *Zeta 9*.
 It's speculated around Corporation Personnel that the group formed after the removal of numerous rogue Security HiCom, however nothing has been confirmed.

+> *We were once one of them.
+Now, we are our own.
+We strive to reveal the truth hidden behind darkness and lies.
+We will not stop until the truth is brought to light.
+Until The Overwatch is overtaken.
+We will fight until our very last breath, until our last seconds.
+We do not give up.
+We work together.
+We are one.
+We are Zeta 9.*

+We all know nothing lasts forever.
+We don’t come to create a legacy, to become a legend.
+Each of us, separate, is a weak, fragile little thing.
+Together we are united.
+Together, we become more powerful than imaginable, rendering Nova Corporation a mere speck of dust in our trail.
+Together, we are one, we are a pack.
+We are the Red Wolves.

 **Join Requirements:** CL-0 (RA-7)
 **Join Process:** Application (RA-7)